 even though there was collapse on both the right and left flanks.
 Confederate General Breckinridge made a charge on the Union left on Jan 2, 1863 and nearly achieved a breakthrough but massed artillery on the hill broke up the assault.
 The overall outcome was a valuable strategic victory for the Union in an otherwise dismal winter.
 This too was a battle with huge causalities on both sides.

 were growing a small group of white oak trees.
 They witnessed the entire battle.
 In fact one of them died a few years ago and lead bullets from the Civil War era were found embedded deeply within the tissues of the tree.
 Recently, a big limb on one of these giants died and fell to the ground.
 Larry Hicklen owner of Mid- Tennessee relics, gifted some of the wood to me.
-Photos were not available so Gary's wife sketched the tree.

 the Battle of Glorietta Pass in New Mexico occurred.
 It was preceded by the battle of Valverde, NM on Feb 20 -21, 1862.
 The Confederacy claimed Confederate Arizona territory which consisted of what is now the southern halves of the states of Arizona and New Mexico.
 The capital of the territory was Mesilla, New Mexico.
 In order to establish a military presence in the territory Confederate Brig.
 Gen. Henry H. Sibley convinced President Jeff Davis that he could move troops from Texas to the Territory and live off of the land and cost the government virtually nothing.
 In early 1862 he moved about 1300 troops up the Rio Grande valley.
 The Union responded by sending Colorado volunteers plus a legion of troops from Fort Union.